Modeling of flopping-mode spin qubits: beyond the two-site model: Introduction

-In this work, we develop a flexible semi-analytical microscopic framework that considers the microscopic details of FM qubits and still allows for computationally efficient modeling, while avoiding more costly finite-element-method simulations.~\cite{Mohiyaddin2019, Niquet2020, Beaudoin2022, Shehata2023, Costa2023, Pedicini2025} Starting from a realistic double-well confinement potential and a spatially resolved magnetic field gradient, we construct an orbital basis tailored to the underlying geometry.
-For this, we employ a central basis set with Hermite polynomials,~\cite{Shehata2023} which enables semi-analytical evaluation of matrix elements.
+In this work, we apply a flexible modeling framework that considers the microscopic details of FM qubits and still allows for computationally efficient modeling, while avoiding more costly finite-element-method simulations.~\cite{Mohiyaddin2019, Niquet2020, Beaudoin2022, Shehata2023, Costa2023, Pedicini2025} Starting from a spatially resolved double-well confinement potential and magnetic field gradient profile, we construct an orbital basis tailored to the underlying geometry.
+For this, we employ a central basis set with Hermite polynomials,~\cite{Shehata2023} which enables analytical evaluation of matrix elements and efficient diagonalization.
 For the exchange interaction between FM qubits, we consider an appropriately restricted configuration interaction treatment based on this orbital basis.
 We are thus equipped to analyze both single- and two-qubit control of FM qubits with our approach.
 For single-qubit control, we evaluate the EDSR-driven dynamics of an FM qubit across a wide range of double-well confinement regimes and map the Rabi oscillation frequency and spectral purity of the oscillations.
 For two-qubit control, we consider two neighboring FM qubits that are capacitively coupled, and we extract the exchange interaction over a range of double-well confinement parameters and separations between the qubits.~\cite{Cayao2020} For both types of control, our approach reveals the impact of microscopic device properties on the performance and corresponding design tradeoffs.

 The paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the microscopic modeling framework for the single FM qubit and its extension to two capacitively coupled FM qubits.
 In Sec.~\ref{sec:Results}, we present the main results: in Sec.~\ref{sec:FM_microscopics} we discuss the FM qubit spectrum obtained from microscopics and add an in-depth analysis of its spatial properties, in Sec.~\ref{sec:EDSR} we analyze EDSR-based single-qubit control including Rabi frequencies and the spectral purity of the oscillations, and in Sec.~\ref{sec:exchange} we investigate the exchange interaction between two neighboring FM qubits.
 We conclude in Sec.~\ref{sec:conclusion}.
 Technical details, complementary low-energy analysis, and supporting analytical and numerical results are provided in the Appendices.